Cyril-Meyer/ArtOfRallyTK/automated-manual-transmission/README.md

 Art of Rally Automated Manual Transmission

+Our automated manual transmission has no advantage when it comes to upshifting, but does allow downshifting in interesting cases.
+The game tends to never downshift as much as possible, even if it's not profitable.

 Create your transmission profile in json (examples in [gearbox_settings](gearbox_settings)).
 Each gear has a min and max value.
 ````